 Annuals and Perennials: Warm-season annuals are looking tired from a hot summer, and cool-season annuals are ready to take their place.
 Choose from pansies, snapdragons, ornamental cabbage and kale, dianthus, alyssum, lobelia, violas, and cyclamen for planting in pots or in beds.

-Seed bluebonnets, poppies, larkspur and sweet peas now for a spring show.
+Seed bluebonnets, poppies, and larkspur now for a spring show.
 Plants will germinate now, remain about the same size through the winter, then “pop up” and bloom when spring arrives.

 Plant evergreen perennials throughout the fall.
 Salvia greggii, Pink Skullcap, Blackfoot Daisy, Rosemary, Jerusalem Sage, Damianita, Lavender, and Four Nerve Daisy.